pip-services/pip-services-docs/content/en/toolkit/recipes/swagger/_index.md

 #### Pre-requisites

-First of all, to create the Swagger UI, we need to install the swagger module.
+First of all, to create a Swagger UI, we need to install the swagger module.
 This can be done with the following command:

 {{< tabsection >}}
    Not available